 Fox Den also throw play parties in addition to the workshops listed above.
 Their crowd has a grown-up, classy vibe, which (despite my age) isn’t my style but works for others.
-Pleasure Island Parties are also another option to check out too.
-Skirt Club is one for bi women if you like your play parties incredibly luxe and lush.
+Pleasure Island Parties are also another option to check out.
+Skirt Club is one for bisexual women if you like your play parties incredibly luxe and lush.
 For those who want to take the sensual oil parties a little further, Liquid Lovemaking is for you.

 London kink parties

 As in most cities, there is a massive crossover between the kink and polyamory communities in London.
 So, these parties are great places to start if you’re kinky and looking to meet more non-monogamous folks.

 I haven’t linked to any pages that are NSFW.
 So, if there is no link for a party described below, try Googling it (or drop me an email).

 I’m a big fan of Joyride, which is very trans+ and queer-friendly.
 Their parties combine dancefloors, play spaces and kink equipment and happen across the UK.
 Be warned, their events in London can be as large as 1,500 people (these ones happen at Fabric).
 Klub Verboten is the way to go if you’re after a party with a strong kink focus.
 Make sure you dress to impress, as their door staff are notoriously picky.